 Firms can begin submitting post-dated termination filings before Preliminary Statements are published.
 Post-dated termination filings permit firms to indicate before year-end that they are terminating one or more registrations on Dec.
-31, 2023.
+31st of each year.
 This allows firms to avoid paying fees for specific registrations included on the post-dated filing that they do not intend to maintain the following year.
 However, firms should exercise care when submitting all post-dated filings; FINRA cannot withdraw a post-dated termination filing after its submission.
-A firm that submits a post-dated termination filing in error will have to file a new Form U4, BD, BR or ADV when CRD/IARD resumes normal processing on Jan.
-2, 2024, and CRD/IARD will assess new registration fees.
+A firm that submits a post-dated termination filing in error will have to file a new Form U4, BD, BR or ADV when CRD/IARD resumes normal processing in January of the new year, and CRD/IARD will assess new registration fees.

 After submitting a termination filing, firms should review individual, branch and firm registrations to ensure that the termination request is reflected in CRD/IARD.
 Firms can use FINRA Gateway and the reports discussed in the following section to confirm the appropriate registrations will terminate on Dec.
-31, 2023
+31st of the current year.